Antonina (wife of Belisarius): Gothic War

-Then Constantinus, still boiling with anger, made after him; but Ildiger and Valerian, seeing what was being done, laid hold of his hands, one of the right and the other of the left, and dragged him back.
-And at this point the guards entered whom Belisarius had summoned a moment before, snatched the dagger of Constantinus from his hand with great violence, and seized him amid a great uproar.
-At the moment they did him no harm, out of respect, I suppose, to the officers present, but led him away to another room at the command of Belisarius, and at a somewhat later time put him to death.
-This was the only unholy deed done by Belisarius, and it was in no way worthy of the character of the man; for he always shewed great gentleness in his treatment of all others.
-But it had to be, as I have said, that evil should befall Constantinus.

 Antonina probably stayed in the Praetorian prefecture of Italy for the period 538–540, but her activities are not recorded.
 Procopius simply mentions Belisarius and Antonina's return to Constantinople in 540.
 Belisarius had been recalled to participate in a new war against the Sassanid Empire.
 Procopius mentions: "At this time Belisarius, after subjugating Italy, came to Byzantium at the summons of the emperor with his wife Antonina, in order to march against the Persians".
 He also mentions that her lover Theodosius returned with them.
 "There [Italy] she enjoyed to the full both the attentions of her lover and the simplicity of her husband and later on came to Byzantium in company with both of them."

 Downfall of the Cappadocian

 In Constantinople, Antonina allied with Theodora against John the Cappadocian, the Praetorian prefect of the East.
-His downfall in 541 seems to have been the result of an ongoing rivalry with Thedora, their distaste for each other having appeared to have been the result of a ongoing competition for greater influence than the other over the emperor. (pg 130) For Antonina, her reason for partaking in the downfall of John the Cappadocian is not concretely known, but it could have been prompted by either the desire to eliminate a political opponent to herself and Belisarius, or because of personal dislike of the man for his handling of the food provision for the Roman Army during the Vandalic Wars.
+His downfall in 541 seems to have been the result of an ongoing rivalry with Thedora, their distaste for each other having appeared to have been the result of an ongoing competition for greater influence than the other over the emperor. (pg 130) For Antonina, her reason for partaking in the downfall of John the Cappadocian is not concretely known, but it could have been prompted by either the desire to eliminate a political opponent to herself and Belisarius, or because of personal dislike of the man for his handling of the food provision for the Roman Army during the Vandalic Wars.
 John and Theodora competed for influence over Justinian and each brought forth accusations concerning their rival's activities.
 Belisarius had reportedly gained much popular support following his return from the Gothic War and the Cappadocian perceived him as a rival favourite.